muffpy/muffpy.github.io/_posts/2023-07-23-ackermann.markdown

     float:right;
 }
 </style>
-**Claim 1.** A closed-form formal definition of the Ackermann function can be written as
+**Claim** A closed-form formal definition of the Ackermann function can be written as

 $$
 A(m, n) =